Monterey California, USA Travel Guide

 Dive into whale watching tours, kayak the serene bay waters, or traverse scenic hiking and biking trails.

-Discover the marine sanctuary through boat tours or kayaking, exploring marine life up close.
+Discover the marine sanctuary through boat tours or kayaking, exploring marine life from a short distance.

 Glide over the calm waters of Monterey Bay, observing sea otters and seals in their natural habitat.